-Reduced CO2 emissions

-Approx. 370 t-CO2/year

-Effect of reduced CO2 emissions Approx. 1.2%
+Reduced CO2 emission Approx. 370 t-CO2/year Approx. 1.2%

-This is the total including the Gifu factory complex (Gokurakuji area) where the system has already been installed.
+\This is the total including the Gifu factory complex (Gokurakuji area) where the system has already been installed.

 May Became the first company in the domestic bearing industry to conclude a virtual PPA